 Here you will find information on Brexit, links to key documents, an outline of our activities related to Brexit and the resulting changes in legislation.

-We have had a number of members enquiring about the implications of the UK leaving the EU on themselves and their organisations.
+A number of members have enquired about the implications of the UK leaving the EU on themselves and their organisations.
 Below are our recommendations for the most common questions:

 - We are not aware of any implications for professional recognition as ecology is not a regulated profession anywhere in the EU as far as we are aware.

 - We recommend that any members who work across UK-EU borders to check with their insurance providers that they are covered.

 On 23rd June 2016, the Conservative Party held a referendum on the UK’s membership of the European Union (EU).
 The referendum result was a narrow majority in favour of leaving the EU.
 We issued a statement immediately after the result was announced, and a follow up statement a week later.

 The UK government published the European Union (Withdrawal) Bill on 13th July 2017, which transfers all existing EU law into domestic ‘retained EU law’ and gives powers to UK Ministers to change or remove this retained law.
 We have looked at the potential concerns for the environmental sector.
 The Withdrawal Bill received Royal Assent on 26th June 2018 and was written into law as the Withdrawal Act.

 In January 2020, the European Union (Withdrawal Agreement) Act 2020 was also passed in Parliament.
 This makes provisions for ratifying the Brexit Withdrawal Agreement which sets the terms of the UK’s withdrawal from the EU.
 The UK left the EU on 31 January 2020.
 We are now in a transition period until 31 December 2020 when the UK will leave the single market.
 A no-deal outcome is the default if a deal is not agreed before this time and an extension is not granted.